Bold Hearts. Brilliant Minds.

 Fact 9: Pillars of Excellence

-Students in the University Honors program engage with faculty through special courses; connect with other Honors students in first-year, transfer, and upper-division Living-Learning Communities; and take part in faculty-mentored research.
-Honors students have the opportunity to create and publish their own undergraduate research capstone project.
+Students in University Honors engage with faculty through interdisciplinary courses; connect with other Honors students in first-year, transfer, and upper-division Living-Learning Communities; and take part in faculty-mentored research, creative activity, or experiential learning.
+Honors students have the opportunity to create their own undergraduate capstone project.
 “I have … learned what it really means to be a leader and to be civically engaged in my community, which consists of promoting creativity, appreciating diversity, and having a willing heart to give,” says Joanna Sung, University Honors alumna, class of ’89.

 Fact 10: Building Community

-UCR’s International Students and Scholars Office welcomes students from over 88 countries.
+UCR’s International Students and Scholars Office welcomes over 700 students from over 80 countries.
 Thanks to a small group of international students, international and domestic students have a place to connect and share — the International Student Union (ISU).
-One of those students, Viresha Perera (’19 and current graduate student in the UCR School of Business), was born in Sri Lanka and grew up in Dubai.
+One of those students, Viresha Perera (BA Psychology ’19, MBA Marketing and Management '22), was born in Sri Lanka and grew up in Dubai.
 She came to UCR to earn a degree in psychology and spearheaded the founding of the ISU to benefit not just international students like herself but the UCR community as a whole.
 “We wanted to make a space where we can allow and enable [international students] to make those connections and feel more a part of the UCR campus,” she says.
 Perera won the Outstanding International Undergraduate Student Award in 2018 for her work in helping launch ISU.

 Fact 11: Get to Know the School of Education (SOE)